Read time 10 minutes

-- If you’re going to save the converted data in some existing PST files, click on the Save in Existing PST File radio button.
+- If you save the converted data in some existing PST files, click on the Save in Existing PST File radio button.

-Select the appropriate saving options as per your requirement, provide a destination path, and click on the Save button.
+Select the appropriate saving options per your requirement, provide a destination path, and click the Save button.

-Note: You can opt to Save in folder hierarchy if required.
+Note: You can opt to Save in the folder hierarchy if required.

 - The converted PST file gets successfully saved to the specified location.
 Click OK to finish the conversion process.

 Benefits of using Kernel EML to PST Converter: